Comet Galaxy: Fate

-The Сomet Galaxy is currently being ripped to pieces, moving through a cluster at speeds of greater than 2 million mph.
-As the galaxy speeds through, its gas and stars are being stripped away by the tidal forces exerted by the cluster.
-Also contributing to this destructive process is the pressure of the cluster's hot gas plasma reaching temperatures as high as 100 million degrees.
-Scientists estimate that the total duration of the transformation process is close to one billion years.
-What is seen now in the Hubble image is roughly 200 million years into the process.
+The Сomet Galaxy is currently being ripped apart as a result of traveling through a large galaxy cluster at speeds of greater than 2 million mph.
+As the galaxy speeds through, its gas and stars are being stripped away by the tidal forces and charged particles exerted by the cluster.
+Also contributing to this destructive process is the pressure of the cluster's hot intergalactic gas and plasma, reaching temperatures as high as 100 million degrees.
+Scientists estimate that the total duration of the transformation process is close to one billion years; the galaxy is seen to be roughly 400 million years into this process.